jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 In previous method, an alert will be issued after monitor get accuracy values less than 90%.

-Now that our alert rule is setup, let's create, train and validate a show/no-show predcition model with the first 500 records and validate it througth first 600 records, acquiring 90% of accuracy.
+Now that our alert rule is setup, let's create, train and validate a show/no-show prediction model with the first 500 records and validate it through first 600 records.

 Note: *seed* parameter is just for guarantee reproducibility (i.e., no random values) and normally must be avoid in production.